News

 Students attend dance class at the Encore Academy charter school in New Orleans on May 13, 2015.
 President Donald Trump in April directed the Education Department to outline how it would tackle racial discrimination in schools, including in disciplinary actions.
 (Mario Tama/Getty Images)

-In California, 10.9 percent of black students got into at least one fight during middle school or high school between 2017 and 2019, compared to 7 percent of Hispanic students and 5.7 percent of white students, according to California Department of Education data summarized by the nonprofit Population Reference Bureau’s KidsData project.
+In California, 10.9 percent of black students got into at least one fight during middle school or high school between 2017 and 2019, compared with 7 percent of Hispanic students and 5.7 percent of white students, according to California Department of Education data summarized by the nonprofit Population Reference Bureau’s KidsData project.

 The state agency, in a June 6, 2022, email obtained by The Epoch Times, told the district that its quarterly suspension rate of black students was above the state-determined ratio of 3.0, and therefore 15 percent of its special education grant for the approaching school year must be spent on reducing the ratio.